Cris7777/MSiA423-Project-Repo/README.md

 - 3000 active users after first year run of the product

-- 0.8 Click Through Rate for users who open the APP
+- 0.8 Click Through Rate for users who open the product

 ## Project Backlog